yaremenko8/MoodTracker-EMI/Branding.md

 * The word "together" may also suggest the participation of a therapist.
 If a "customer" from "SEGMENT 2" were to read the slogan in first person, then that would sound like an inspiring proposition that they themselves could make.

 ## Mission
-To provide a significantly more comfortable experience of maintaining a mood diary and to boost its usefulness.
+``To provide a significantly more comfortable experience of maintaining a mood diary and to boost its usefulness.''

 ## Vision
-An app that provides powerful means to improve your life.
+``An app that provides powerful means to improve your life.''

 ## Brand experience
 #### Sensory